-The Parkdale Orchestra has worked with many outstanding conductors in addition to our current Musical Director, Angus Armstrong.
+The Parkdale Orchestra has worked with many outstanding conductors in addition to our outgoing Musical Director, Angus Armstrong.
 In recent years, our conductors have included:

 John Kraus (Guest Conductor)